yoshiomiyamae/til/github.md

 # github
 ## til
-This is an abbribation of "Today I Larned".
+This is an abbreviation of "Today I Learned".
-I can put there what I larned today as a dialy, so that I can remember my history.
+I can put there what I learned today as a diary, so that I can remember my history.
-I don't need to ｌeave date time because that is left into commit log.
+I don't need to leave date time because that is left into commit log.